The Culture Club has been running for a couple of years now and we have seen a number of shows:-

 Calendar Girls, War Horse, The Christmas Show at Liverpool and Manchester, Billy Elliot, The Sound of Music and many more.

 We meet a couple of times a year in a local pub to discuss future shows.

 Members will be notified of coming shows.

-For more information contact Chris Jones or Sally Riley direct or by using this form:
+For more information contact Chris or Sally direct or by using this form:

 Whitley WI members do love a good show, all the more if we can enjoy it together!
 Here are a few we have seen recently:

 The Brindley Runcorn

 “Desperate to be Doris” – Maggie Fox and Sue Ryding